iamieht/ls-ruby/ls-ruby/RB109/Other_Stuff/questions.md

 ## Open-ended questions

-2. What is the difference between puts and return in Ruby?
-Provide an example.
-3. Describe the concept of pass-by-reference vs. pass-by-value in Ruby.
-How does it apply to different data types?
-6. How do Ruby's `Array#map` and `Array#select` methods differ?
-Provide examples of when you might use each.
 7. What is the difference between `==` and `===` in Ruby?
 When would you use each?
-8. Describe the concept of mutating vs. non-mutating methods in Ruby.
-Provide examples of each.
-9. How does Ruby handle variable reassignment vs. method invocation with respect to mutability?
-10. Explain how blocks work in Ruby.
-How do they differ from methods?
 11. What is the difference between `puts` and `p` in Ruby?
 When might you choose one over the other?
 12. Explain the concept of short-circuit evaluation in Ruby.
 How does it apply to the `&&` and `||` operators?
-13. What is the difference between `Array#map` and `Array#each`?
-Provide an example where using `map` would be more appropriate than `each`.
 14. Describe the difference between `break` and `next` in Ruby loops.
-When would you use each?
+When would you use each
-15. What is method chaining in Ruby?
-Provide an example and explain how it works.
 16. Explain the concept of method definition and method invocation.
-How are they different?7.
-What is the difference between `==` and `equal?` in Ruby?
+How are they different?
+17. What is the difference between `==` and `equal?` in Ruby?
 When would you use each?
-17. How does Ruby handle variable reassignment within a method?
+18. How does Ruby handle variable reassignment within a method?
 Does it affect the original variable outside the method?
-18. Describe the concept of implicit return in Ruby.
+19. Describe the concept of implicit return in Ruby.
 How does it differ from explicit returns?
-19. What is the difference between `Array#select` and `Array#reject`?
+20. What is the difference between `Array#select` and `Array#reject`?
 Provide examples of when you might use each.
-20. Explain how default parameters work in Ruby methods.
+21. Explain how default parameters work in Ruby methods.
 Provide an example.
-21. What is the splat operator (`*`) in Ruby?
+22. What is the splat operator (`*`) in Ruby?
 Provide examples of how it can be used in method definitions and method calls.
-22. How does Ruby's `case` statement differ from a series of `if/elsif` statements?
+23. How does Ruby's `case` statement differ from a series of `if/elsif` statements?
 When might you choose to use a `case` statement?
-23. Explain the concept of nested data structures in Ruby.
+24. Explain the concept of nested data structures in Ruby.
 How would you access elements in a nested array or hash?
-24. What is the purpose of the `Enumerable` module in Ruby?
+25. What is the purpose of the `Enumerable` module in Ruby?
 Name and describe three methods from this module.

 ## Truthiness